Posted: September 2014; Effective: September 2014

 Your privacy is important to us.
 The Privacy Statements for the Services (http://go.microsoft.com/fwlink/?LinkID=259655) and Windows Phone (http://go.microsoft.com/fwlink/?LinkID=247437) describe how we use and protect your content and any information we collect about you.
 This Agreement incorporates the Privacy Statements by reference.
 By using the Services or agreeing to these terms, you consent to Microsoft’s collection, use and disclosure of your content and information as described in the Privacy Statements.

 5. Services disruptions and backup

-We strive to keep the Services up and running; however, all online services suffer occasional disruptions and outages, and Microsoft isn't liable for any disruption or loss you may suffer as a result.
-You should regularly backup the content that you store on the Services.
+We strive to keep the Services up and running; however, all online services suffer occasional disruptions and outages, and Microsoft isn't liable for any disruption or loss that you may suffer as a result.
+You should regularly back up the content that you store on the Services.
 Having a regular backup plan and following it can help you prevent loss of your content.